R2-Mechanics/r2-mechanics/README_EN.md

 ---

-## Status
+## 🚦 Status

-🛠 This repository documents the architecture and design intent of R2 Mechanics.
+🛠 This repository documents the system architecture, use cases, and demo outputs.
-🔒 The full codebase and processing pipeline are not public but verifiably implemented.
+🔒 The full codebase and processing pipeline remain private but are verifiably implemented and available for institutional cooperation.

+---